+- Search for help on specific topics or get tips in Canvas Students

+- Links to an external site.

+- Live chat with Canvas Support for students

+- Links to an external site.

+- Canvas Support Hotline for students: +1-833-209-6111

+- Watch this video to get you started

+- Links to an external site.

+- Online tutorials

+- Links to an external site.

-- · Search for help on specific topics or get tips in Canvas Students - Live chat with Canvas Support for students - · Canvas Support Hotline for students: +1-833-209-6111 - · Watch this video to get you started - Online tutorials: click on "Students" role to access tutorials - · Contact the Chaminade IT Helpdesk for technical issues: helpdesk@chaminade.edu or call (808) 735-4855
+- click on "Students" role to access tutorials

+- Contact the Chaminade IT Helpdesk for technical issues: helpdesk@chaminade.edu or call (808) 735-4855